mishak-hub/HSBCGroup/README.md

 To run:
 Update path and CSV Column name.

-Download necessary libraries and selenium from:
+Download necessary libraries and selenium from: https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/?form=MA13LH
+Make sure to download the right version based off your Edge version which you can find by clicking the three ... -> Help and feedback -> About Microsoft Edge

 if you're on Windows:
 Run pip install -r requirements.txt